What is apnea?

 - being overweight

-- irregular function in the brain signals controlling the throat muscles
+- irregular function of the brain signals that control the throat muscles

 - the shape of your head and neck